A BRIEF HISTORY OF CHURCHES IN PORTSMOUTH, ENGLAND

 Milton remained a separate village till the beginning of the 20th century.
 St James Church was first built in 1841 but it became too small so it was rebuilt in 1913.
 A Congregational Church was built in Milton in 1861 (it is now Milton Community Centre).
 It was replaced by a new building in 1913 which was bombed in 1941.
 It was replaced by a third building in 1955, which is now Christ Church United Reformed Church.
 Eastney Evangelical Church was formed in 1918.

-In 1920 the boundary of Portsmouth was extended to include Cosham.
+Cosham was a tiny place until the 19th century when it grew larger.
+The first Baptist church was built in Cosham in 1871.
 St Colmans RC Church opened on the corner of St Colmans Avenue and Havant Road in 1928.
 St Philips C of E Church was built in Hawthorn Crescent in 1937.

 After 1945 a new estate was built at Paulsgrove.
 St Michaels and All Angels was built in 1948.
 The Baptist church was built in 1954.
 St Pauls RC Church was built in 1970.

-12th century - a church exists on the site of St Marys in Fratton
+mid 12th century - A church exists on the site of St Marys in Fratton

-1188 - in the new town of Portsmouth a parish church is dedicated
+1188 - In the new town a parish church is dedicated

 1753 - John Wesley visits Portsmouth for the first time